 For more information, call 406-444-2950.

 Montana landowners can sponsor nonresident deer hunters to hunt on their deeded land.
-2,000 sponsored Combination licenses are set aside annually.
+2,000 sponsored Combination Licenses are set aside annually.
 Landowners who own 640 or more contiguous acres are eligible to sponsor hunters.
 Licenses are distributed equally, up to two sponsored hunters per landowner, before the remaining licenses are issued in a random drawing.

-To be certified as a Landowner Sponsor, contact 406-444-2950.
+To be certified as a landowner sponsor, call 406-444-2950.

-NOTE: All active landowner sponsors must submit a report form by December 31 of each year to remain in ‘Active’ status and to continue to sponsor hunters on their land.
+NOTE: All active landowner sponsors must submit a report form by Dec.
+31 of each year to remain in ‘Active’ status and to continue to sponsor hunters on their land.

 To register as a landowner sponsor for the 2023 license year, download the application below.

-Deadline: To be approved and eligible to sponsor deer hunters on your land for the 2023 season, this application and any supporting documents must be postmarked by December 31, 2023
+Deadline: To be approved and eligible to sponsor deer hunters on your land for the 2023 season, this application and any supporting documents must be postmarked by Dec.
+31, 2023

-Generally, a member of the regular armed forces of the United States, a member's spouse or dependent who resides in the member's household, or a member of the armed forces of a foreign government attached to the regular armed forces of the United States is considered a resident for the purposes of hunting, fishing and trapping licensing if:
+Generally, a member of the regular armed forces of the United States, a member's spouse or dependent who resides in the member's household, or a member of the armed forces of a foreign government attached to the regular armed forces of the United States is considered a resident for the purposes of hunting, fishing, and trapping licensing if:

-The member is currently stationed in and assigned to active duty in Montana, has resided in Montana for at least 30 days, and presents official assignment orders and proof of completion of a hunter safety course approved by the department, or a certificate verifying the successful completion of a hunter safety course in any state or province.
+2. The member is currently stationed in and assigned to active duty in Montana, has resided in Montana for at least 30 days, and presents official assignment orders and proof of completion of a hunter safety course approved by the department, or a certificate verifying the successful completion of a hunter safety course in any state or province.
 The 30-day residence requirement is waived in time of war.
-Reassignment to another state, United States territory, or country terminates Montana residency for purposes of hunting, fishing and trapping licensing, except that a reassigned member continues to qualify as a resident if the member's spouse and dependents continue to physically reside in Montana and the member continues to meet the residency criteria described in the Residency Requirements section of this page.
+Reassignment to another state, United States territory, or country terminates Montana residency for purposes of hunting, fishing, and trapping licensing, except that a reassigned member continues to qualify as a resident if the member's spouse and dependents continue to physically reside in Montana and the member continues to meet the residency criteria described in the Residency Requirements section of this page.
 The designation of Montana by a member of the regular armed forces as a "home of record" or "home of residence" in that member's armed forces records does not determine the member's residency for purposes of hunting, fishing and trapping licensing.

 A member of the regular armed forces of the United States who is otherwise considered a Montana resident pursuant to item 1 above does not forfeit that status as a resident because the member, by virtue of that membership, also possesses, has applied for, or has received resident hunting, fishing, or trapping privileges in another state or country.